-Text Part Number: 78EE117C99-52836487
+Text Part Number: 78EE117C99-42372964

-This document contains licenses and notices for open source software used in this product.
-With respect to the free/open source software listed in this document, if you have any questions or wish to receive a copy of any source code to which you may be entitled under the applicable free/open source license(s) (such as the GNU Lesser/General Public License), please contact us at external-opensource-requests@cisco.com.
+This document contains the licenses and notices for open source software used in this product.
+With respect to the free/open source software listed in this document, if you have any questions or wish to receive a copy of the source code to which you are entitled under the applicable free/open source license(s) (such as the GNU Lesser/General Public License), please contact us at external-opensource-requests@cisco.com.

-In your requests please include the following reference number 78EE117C99-52836487
+In your requests please include the following reference number 78EE117C99-42372964